tigellus/Markdown/4. Mechanical Ventilation/16. [WIP] Capnography/Capnograhpy.md

 Same connectors and monitor would be used as seen in the previous section.
 This monitoring is often employed in PACU and procedure/post procedure areas.

-# PetCO2 uses during CPR
+# Requesting Capnography
+Capnography helps the critical care nurse to monitor pulmonary blood flow, respiratory failure, and the adequacy of ventilation.
+In addition, monitoring intubation and ETT positioning, mechanical ventilation, and perfusion during cardiopulmonary resuscitation (CPR) are all clinical applications of capnography.

+### Verifying ETT Positioning
+Capnograms provide information verifying ETT placement.
+The measurement of PetCO2 has been considered the most reliable method in determining the placement of an ETT.
+Once proper ETT placement has been established, capnography helps monitor the positioning of the tube.

+* After intubation, if PetCO2 >10mm Hg – tube in trachea
+ * If undetectable, ETT may be in esophagus or cardiac output too low to detect

+### Evaluation of Mechanical Ventilation
+Capnography also assists in evaluating the effectiveness of mechanical ventilation.
+The critical care nurse monitors the optimum level of positive end-expiratory pressure (PEEP) needed for adequate oxygenation of the critically ill patient with increased intrapulmonary shunt and impaired oxygenation

-### Confirm adequacy of chest compressions
+### Confirm Adequacy of Chest Compressions
 * Measurement of a low PetCO2 value (< 10 mmHg) during CPR in an intubated patient suggests that the quality of chest compressions needs improvement.
  * Ensure proper rate (approximately 100/min)
  * Ensure proper depth with adequate release/recoil of thorax (1/2 thorax or minimum 2.5 inches)
 * Persistently low PetCO2 values (<10mmHg) despite optimal chest compressions in intubated patients suggest ROSC is unlikely (data not available for patients receiving bag-valve ventilation (given that air leak can result in a low measured PetCO2 )

-### Identification of the return of circulation
+### Identification of Returning of Circulation

-* Monitor for a significant increase in the EtCO 2 to near normal (normal ETCO 2 = 35- 45 mmHg) –represents marked increase of CO2 delivery to lungs, suggesting ROSC
+* Monitor for a significant increase in the PetCO 2 to near normal (normal ETCO 2 = 35- 45 mmHg) – represents marked increase of CO2 delivery to lungs, suggesting ROSC
 * If patient develops an organized rhythm after VF/VT/asystole – check PetCO2 to see if ROSC has occurred

-### Confirm placement of ETT

-* After intubation, if ETCO 2 >10mm Hg –tube in trachea
- * If undetectable, ETT may be in esophagus or cardiac output too low to detect

-# Pitfalls of interpreting PetCO2 levels
+# Contraindications and Pitfalls for Capnography
+Capnography does not provide an accurate measurement of PetCO2 in spontaneously breathing patients because of entrainment of room air that dilutes the measurement.

+Second, it has also been demonstrated that the use of capnography in patients with respiratory failure, lung disease and V/Q mismatch have a poor correlation between PaCO2 and PetCO2.
+This limitation necessitates the need to correlate the PetCO2 level with PaCO2 rather than used alone as a diagnostic factor.

 #### If PetCO2 level is low/undetectable, can be explained by
 * pulmonary blood flow is low (large/massive PE)
 * pulmonary exhaled air is low (status asthmaticus)
 * poor offloading of C02 to lungs (pulmonary edema)

 #### NaHC03 will increase PetCO2 (because it splits into CO2 and H20)
 * So, if rises after NaHCO3, do not misinterpret as ROSC

 #### Vasopressors will decrease PetCO2 (they cause high afterload, increasing BP and myocardial blood flow but a decrease in cardiac output)
 * PetCO2 may decrease after epinephrine

 # AHA guidline recommendations (for intubated patients):
 #### Use PetCO2 to confirm Endotracheal Tube Placement (IA)

-Will not be able to detect CO2 if ETT in esophagus
+* Will not be able to detect CO2 if ETT in esophagus

-If PetCO2 < optimize compression parameters – rate/depth (IIB).
+* If PetCO2 < optimize compression parameters – rate/depth (IIB).

-If PetCO2 abruptly increases to 35-40 mmHg, may indicate ROSC (IIB).
+* If PetCO2 abruptly increases to 35-40 mmHg, may indicate ROSC (IIB).

 The value of using quantitative waveform capnography in non-intubated patients to monitor and optimize CPR quality and detect ROSC is uncertain (Class IIb, LOE C).

 # Protocol
 #### CO2 detectors will be carried to all cardiac arrests by PCCM Team (Fellow/Attending)
 * Detectors to be stored and kept charged by PCCM Division

 #### C02 detector must be immediately attached to BVM (or ETT if applicable)
 * Code team members and PCCM Division must learn PetCO2 monitor installation and operation during Code team training exercises
 * PetCO2 monitor to be placed on bed within view of compression team
 * Compression team to monitor PetCO2 levels while performing compressions, must inform code leader of: